 Data Definition Language (DDL) is a type of SQL command that is used to define, modify, and manage the structure of database objects such as tables, indexes, schemas, and views.

-- It primarily focuses on the creation, alteration, and deletion of database schema and its components.
+Thank you for reading this post, don't forget to subscribe!- It primarily focuses on the creation, alteration, and deletion of database schema and its components.

 Key Operations of DDL: